 By Liu Xin

-In the morning, my friend came to my home and read thewith me.
+Early this morning, my friend came to my home and read thewith me.
 We read John 9:1-39: “And as passed by, he saw a man which was blind from his birth.
 And his disciples asked him, saying, Master, who did sin, this man, or his parents, that he was born blind?
 Jesus answered, Neither has this man sinned, nor his parents: but that the works of God should be made manifest in him” (John 9:1-3).

 “When he had thus spoken, he spat on the ground, and made clay of the spittle, and he anointed the eyes of the blind man with the clay.
 And said to him, Go, wash in the pool of Siloam, (which is by interpretation, Sent.)
 He went his way therefore, and washed, and came seeing” (John 9:6-7).

 “Therefore said some of the Pharisees, This man is not of God, because he keeps not the.
 Others said, How can a man that is a sinner do such miracles?
 And there was a division among them.
 They say to the blind man again, What say you of him, that he has opened your eyes?
 He said, He is a prophet.
 But the Jews did not believe concerning him, that he had been blind, and received his sight, until they called the parents of him that had received his sight.
 And they asked them, saying, Is this your son, who you say was born blind?
 How then does he now see?
 His parents answered them and said, We know that this is our son, and that he was born blind: But by what means he now sees, we know not; or who has opened his eyes, we know not: he is of age; ask him: he shall speak for himself.
 These words spoke his parents, because they feared the Jews: for the Jews had agreed already, that if any man did confess that he was Christ, he should be put out of the synagogue.
 Therefore said his parents, he is of age; ask him” (John 16-23).

 “The man answered and said to them, Why herein is a marvelous thing, that you know not from where he is, and yet he has opened my eyes.
 Now we know that God hears not sinners: but if any man be a worshipper of God, and does his will, him he hears.
 Since the world began was it not heard that any man opened the eyes of one that was born blind.
 If this man were not of God, he could do nothing.
 They answered and said to him, You were altogether born in sins, and do you teach us?
 And they cast him out.
-Jesus heard that they had cast him out; and when he had found him, he said to him, Do you believe on the Son of God?
+Jesus heard that they had cast him out; and when he had found him, he said to him, Do you believe on the?
 He answered and said, Who is he, Lord, that I might believe on him?
-Andto him, You have both seen him, and it is he that talks with you.
+And to him, You have both seen him, and it is he that talks with you.
 And he said, Lord, I believe.
 And he worshipped him.
 And Jesus said, For judgment I am come into this world, that they which see not might see; and that they which see might be made blind” (John 9:30-39).

-At this point, I felt what she said was very enlightening After that, she talked about the kind of people like the blind man and read a passage of words to me: “Knowledge of God’s authority, God’s power, God’s own identity, and God’s substance cannot be achieved by relying on your imagination.
+At this point, I felt what she said was very enlightening.
+After that, she talked about the kind of people like the blind man and read another passage to me: “Knowledge of God’s authority, God’s power, God’s own identity, and God’s substance cannot be achieved by relying on your imagination.
 Since you cannot rely on imagination to know the authority of God, then in what way can you achieve a true knowledge of God’s authority? … appreciating, verifying, and confirming that the God you believe in has authority, confirming that He holds sovereignty over your fate, and that His power at all times proves Him to be the true God Himself, through the words of God, through the truth, through everything that you encounter in life.
 This is the only way that anyone can achieve an understanding of God” (“God Himself, the Unique I”).

-I could not help sighing with feeling: “I can’t be a Pharisee to resist and condemn God’s work, nor can I be the kind of people like the blind man’s parents, who didn’t have sense of justice and were timid and cowardly.
-They had seen God’s work, authority and power but couldn’t break free from the control and bonds of status and influence; they would be in collusion with those leaders and die in the synagogue rather than bear witness to God’s deeds and follow the footsteps of God, so that they lost God’s salvation.
-I will learn from the blind man to know God from His word and work, to experience and confirm His authority and to verify His identity and status from His deeds.
-Only in this way will we follow the footsteps of God and welcome the Lord’s return.”
+I could not help sighing with feeling: “I mustn’t be a Pharisee and resist and condemn God’s work, nor should I be like the blind man’s parents, who didn’t have a sense of justice and were timid and cowardly.
+They had seen God’s work, authority and power but couldn’t break free from the control and bonds of status and influence.
+They preferred to be in collusion with those religious leaders and die in the synagogue rather than bear witness to God’s deeds and follow the footsteps of God, so they lost God’s salvation.
+I will learn from the blind man and recognize God from His words and work, and experience and confirm His authority and verify His identity and status from His deeds.
+Only in this way can we follow the footsteps of God and welcome the Lord’s return.”